foundweekends/giter8/docs/03/b.md

 lower level `g8` action will apply default field values to the template and write it to the same `target/g8` directory.

-As soon as you push your template to Github (remember to name the project with a `.g8` extension) you can test it with the actual g8 runtime.
+As soon as you push your template to GitHub (remember to name the project with a `.g8` extension) you can test it with the actual g8 runtime.
 When you're ready, add your template project to the [the wiki][wiki] so other giter8 users can find it.